 2.5.2.1 A VTS should at all times be capable of generating a comprehensive overview of the traffic in its service area combined with all traffic-influencing factors.
-The VTS should be able to compile a traffic image, which is the basis for its capability to respond to traffic situations developing in its service area.
-The traffic image allows the VTS operator to evaluate situations and make decisions accordingly.
+The VTS should be able to compile a traffic image, which forms the basis of its capability to respond to traffic situations developing in its service area.
+The traffic image allows the VTS operator to maintain situational awareness, evaluate developing situations and make decisions accordingly.

-Data should be collected to compile the traffic image,.
-This tincludes:
+Data should be collected to compile the traffic image, this includes:

 .1 data on the fairway situation, such as meteorological and hydrological conditions and the operational status of aids to navigation;

 .2 data on the traffic situation, such as vessel positions, movements, identities and intentions with respect to manoeuvres, destination and routeing;